pcesar/24_7/README.md

 24_7
 ====

-This app basically fetches and parses a dropbox user content file (XML format) and displays the information on a single view.
+This app basically fetches and parses an XML file and displays the information on a single view.

 The third party library used for fetching and parsing the XML is TouchXML.